 The Somatics of Pleasure Workshop

-By the end of the workshop series, participants can expect to have a
+By the end of the workshop series, participants can expect to have a greater awareness of their hip mobility, enhanced movement capabilities, and a sense of empowerment to continue their journey towards freedom in their bodies.

 “Sacred Rhythms of the Self-Center” marks the third movement in the ongoing exploration of Sacral Dances through the PLACER ES PODER: The Somatics of Pleasure series.
 Building on the foundations laid in Vol. 1: Wholeness is a Sacral Dance, where participants began the journey inward to move closer to a state of wholeness, holiness and wholesomeness, and Vol. 2: Embracing Sensuality as Spirituality, which offered tools to experience sensuality as a sacred, integrative force — this installment takes us deeper into the rhythmic intelligence of the body.